Loving the Planet and Each Other

 KC: That's right.
 There's no doubt about it.

-This article is published by kind permission of Randy Peyser.
+This article is published on 'Ascension Now' by kind permission of Randy Peyser.

 Click to see the author's books and tapes.